-As part of a more comprehensive method of placement evaluation, YOBC will no longer require a single, isolated audition when assessing our current musicians’ abilities.
-Instead, conductors will engage in ongoing evaluation during the rehearsal process of each spring semester.
+Conductors will engage in ongoing evaluation during the rehearsal process of each spring semester.
+Because of time and personnel constraints, students should not expect written feedback.
 Students will be evaluated based upon their technical and interpretive level of performance of current YOBC repertoire, and their contribution to the musical ideals of their ensemble.
 Each student’s individual preparation of concert music is a critical factor in determining his/her ensemble assignment and advancement.
 Details about the evaluation process for specific instrument groups can be found using the following links:

 You will find the following information helpful in answering questions frequently asked about placement in YOBC ensembles.